kjinxin/kjinxin.github.io/index.md

 layout: frontpage
 ---

 ## Welcome to Xin Jin, this is a good start.

+This is the place where I share my ideas on all the things related to me.